-The brass and other metal or plastic light fixtures, bath accessories and faucets can be cleaned by wiping with a soft, damp cloth.
+The brass light fixtures, bath accessories and faucets can be cleaned by wiping with a soft, damp cloth.
 Washing with warm water will remove dry water spots.
 Do not use cleaners that contain harsh or abrasive chemicals.
 Alcohol or similar solvents should never be used.